 When living at home is no longer an option for a senior, families often have to make the tough choice about where to move their elderly loved one so that they will be safe and cared for.
-Depending on the level of care needed, many seniors will end up moving to an assisted living community or nursing home.
+Beginning the search for care outside of your home can be an emotional and overwhelming experience.
+As the primary decision-maker, you’ll want to pinpoint:

 When considering whether assisted living is suitable for your loved one, assess the following areas of their life.
 If you answer yes to several of these questions, assisted living may be a good option for your loved one.